jpsca/properform/docs/docs/formsets.md

 Notice how this imply each object **must** have a distinct ID, even if the data comes as dictionaries.

-Why Proper Form doesn't use a a simple counter, like the rest of form libraries?
+Why HyperForm doesn't use a a simple counter, like the rest of form libraries?
 The answer it's to protect you from *race conditions*.
 You want to update a specific object, not just "the second object from the list", because there is no guarantee the list hasn't changed while the form was filled by the user.
 Using IDs guarantees that you are updating the object you wanted to, even if is not in the same order as before.

 !!! note
     *“But... what if the user manually change the IDs in the names?
 Would they be able to change the data of any other objects, like the one from another users?!”*

     No, don't worry!
-Proper Form ignore any ID that isn't in the current list of objects.
+HyperForm ignores any ID that isn't in the current list of objects.
 This feature prevents anyone to access/update data they shouldn't.

 !!! note
     In the example we are passing in a list of dictionaries as the object data, but the most common scenario will be using the result of a query using an ORM.
 In any case, it makes no difference.